 ― Robert Bringhurst, The Elements of Typographic Style

-As you can see san-serif fonts are widely used throughout the media which makes them SERIF in town (pun intended), but different people have different tastes.
+As you can see, san-serif fonts are widely used throughout the media, which makes them SERIF in town (pun intended).
+Still, different people have different tastes.
 And some may like serif typefaces, and others may enjoy the opposite.

-I wrote this article to show you the differences between the two major font types so you can make your decision which one will you use more easily.
+I wrote this article to show you the differences between the two major font types to decide which one to use more efficiently.